-Regardless, we proceeded in the past few weeks, in good faith, to review the DEIR/DEIS.
-It is possible that the PORT may proceed with the Project after a determination that air quality, water, recreation, biological, view, light, or other impacts are "considered significant, adverse, and unavoidable" after the proposed mitigation measures have been applied.
-We oppose the PORT proceeding if such a determination is made.
+First and foremost, we are opposed to proceeding with the Project under any action that states the air quality, water, recreation, biological, view, light and other impacts are "considered significant, adverse, and unavoidable" after the proposed mitigation measures have been applied.
+That is unacceptable and a warrant to impose significant health, safety, financial burdens on Point Fermin residents and visitors.

-We remind the Port and the Corps of Engineers that the affected area remains a Federal nonattainment area for Air Quality and that the proposed Project as currently defined could only be implemented through consideration of "overriding importance" (reference Socioeconomic Impact) or through "Overriding Considerations (if necessary)" (reference Executive Summary and Introduction).
+We remind the Port and the Corps of Engineers that the affected area remains a Federal non-attainment area for Air Quality and that the proposed Project as currently defined could only be implemented through consideration of "overriding importance" (reference Socioeconomic Impact) or through "Overriding Considerations (if necessary)" (reference Executive Summary and Introduction).

 We recommend that the Port require the mitigation efforts for the Project as defined in the CAAP and if projected emissions still create residual significant air quality impacts after full application of all feasible mitigation measures, that mitigation measures be required for existing sources in closest proximity to the Project.
-The mitigations applicable to sources other than the Project provide the opportunity to reduce the residual emissions to below significant levels on a port-wide basis.
+The mitigations applicable to sources other than the Project provide the opportunity to reduce the residual emissions to below significant levels on a portwide basis.
 We believe that the Port and the Corps of Engineers has the capability and the responsibility to require the application of currently available mitigations such that the impacts to air quality can be reduced to a level that will not require application of Overriding Considerations.

-SPECIFIC COMMENTS
+DETAILED COMMENTS